Poblacion, Makati

-Poblacion is an administrative division of southern Metro Manila, the Philippines.
-It is an urban barangay of Makati, named and centered on the city's historic poblacion area and serves as the second most important commercial center in Makati behind the Makati Central Business District.
+Poblacion is one of the 23 barangays of Makati, Philippines.
+It is centered on the city's historic poblacion area and serves as the second most important commercial center in Makati behind the Makati Central Business District.
 It is also the city's center of government, culture, history and entertainment and a major business district of Metro Manila.

-Poblacion belongs to the 1st District of Makati.
-It is bounded by Nicanor Garcia Street, Antipolo Street, and Barangay Valenzuela to the north, Kalayaan Avenue and Bel-Air Village to the east, Estrella Street and Guadalupe Viejo to the west, and the Pasig River to the north.
-It is also home to the upscale Rockwell Center and Century City.
+Poblacion belongs to the 1st Congressional District of Makati.
+It is bounded by Nicanor Garcia Street, Antipolo Street, and Barangay Valenzuela to the west, Kalayaan Avenue and Bel-Air Village to the south, Estrella Street and Guadalupe Viejo to the west, and the Pasig River to the north.
+It is also home to the upscale Rockwell Center and Century City developments.